junzis/openap-top/README.md

 This repository contains the flight trajectory optimizer module based on the [OpenAP](https://github.com/junzis/openap) package.

 This tool uses non-linear optimal control direct collocation algorithms from the `casadi` library.
 It provides simple interfaces to generate different optimal trajectories.
-For example, you can use this tool to generate any of the following trajectories (or combinations thereof):
+For example, this tool can generate any of the following trajectories (or combinations thereof):

-- Complete flight trajectories or flight segments
+- Complete flight trajectories or flight segments at different flight phase
 - Fuel-optimal trajectories
 - Wind-optimal trajectories
 - Cost index optimized trajectories
 - Trajectories optimized using customized 4D cost functions (contrails, weather)
+- Flight trajectories with constraint altitude, constant mach number, etc.

+What's more, you can also design your own objective functions and constraints to optimize the flight trajectory.

 ## 🕮 User Guide